void-linux/void-docs/src/config/bluetooth.md

 # Bluetooth

-Ensure the bluetooth controller is not blocked.
+Ensure the Bluetooth controller is not blocked.
 Use `rfkill` to check whether there are any blocks and to remove soft blocks.
-If there is a hard block, there is likely either a physical hardware switch or an option in the BIOS to enable the bluetooth controller.
+If there is a hard block, there is likely either a physical hardware switch or an option in the BIOS to enable the Bluetooth controller.

 ```
 $ rfkill